slack-php/slack-php-block-kit/README.md

 #### Tapping

-Tapping is a way to keep the fluid interface going, but makes sure the whole message is preserved.
+Tapping is a way to keep the fluent interface going, but makes sure the whole message is preserved.

 ```php
 // Correctly renders the whole message, by using tap()